C-EO/gitea-gcloud-ubuntu/README.md

 - [x] protected from brute-force attacks (crowdsec)
 - [x] mitigated risk of cross-regional outages (Part II)

-In fact, I like that Ubuntu packages&mdash;except for Node.js (Part IV)&mdash;are relatively up-to-date, not *bleeding edge* / potentially unstable as on Arch Linux and not potentially outdated as on Debian or REHL.
+In fact, I like that Ubuntu packages&mdash;except for Node.js (Part IV)&mdash;are relatively up-to-date, not *bleeding edge* / potentially unstable as on Arch Linux and not potentially outdated as on Debian or RHEL.

 > Keep in mind...
 >